Learning a Local Symmetry with Neural-Networks

-We have shown a successful machine learning approach to detect gauge symmetries.
-This problems is a particular challenge for neural networks because no single local or global order parameter is available.
-In fact, we see that naive standard approaches using pre-trained deep neural networks fail to tell us if two samples are or not a gauge transformation one from the other, even if we can generate arbitrary large training sets.
-Our results underline the necessity of being very careful with the dataset used for the learning phase if we want the NN to learn the full symmetry and that one needs to force the machine to look on the same footing local and global loops.
-We show that our NN are able to learn the gauge symmetry and even to fix the gauge and cluster samples in orbits, however at the cost of very large training datasets as compared to the system sizes.
-Now that we have NNs able to see gauge symmetries and find a latent representation for the orbits, we will approach our original motivation, using these machines to understand what makes certain samples computationally far more costly than others.
+{\bf Conclusions--} We have demonstrated a successful machine learning approach to detect whether or not two spin-glass instances are mutually related by a gauge transformation.
+This problem is particularly challenging for neural networks due to the absence of an order parameter.
+In fact, we have checked the failure of the standard DCNNs for image classification, such as pre-trained DCNNs, no matter the size of the training set.
+Our results underline the necessity of carefully choosing the learning dataset, if we want the DCNN to learn the full symmetry (which includes global Wilson loops).
+We show that our DCNNs are able to learn the gauge symmetry and even to find a latent representation that can be used to fix the gauge.
+This success comes at the cost of very large training datasets, whose size need to grow with the system size.
+Now that we have in our hands DCNNs able to identify gauge symmetries, we will approach our original question, namely \emph{what makes certain problem instances far more computationally costly than others?}